enigmalea/enigmalea.quest/src/content/posts/projects_page.md

 published: 2023-06-09
 draft: false
 description: I've finally created a projects page.
-tags: [site update, new page]
+tags:
+  - site update
+  - new page
-category: tech
+category:
+  - Tech
 ---

 I've been wanting to add a projects page for a long time.
 I started work on this